maxwellsu/st558-project-2/README.md

-I suppose my theory is somewhat reinforced by Ohio State and LSU having higher ratios of in-state athletes than Alabama and Clemson, however I was a bit surprised at Georgia’s national championship winning teams having at or around 60% of their athletes come from in-state, however.
+I suppose my theory is somewhat reinforced by Ohio State and LSU having higher ratios of in-state athletes than Alabama and Clemson, however I was a bit surprised at Georgia’s national championship winning teams having at or around 60% of their athletes come from in-state.

 I may have been a bit generous when I referred to Georgia Tech as a Power 5 school.